rjrohan13/rjrohan13/README.md

 <h1 align="center">Hi 👋, I'm Rohan Jamdade</h1>
-<h3 align="center">An Insightfull Data Analyst from India</h3>
+<h3 align="center">Data Scientist from India</h3>

-### Here are some words About Myself
+### Who am I?
 ---
-#### I obtained a Bachelor's degree in Mechanical Engineering and subsequently pursued a 3-month internship in automation testing at Cognizant.
-Currently, I am working as a professional in Cognizant Technology Solutions, I have extensive knowledge of Python and its libraries, advanced SQL, and ML.<br>
+#### I obtained a Bachelor's degree from SPPU and subsequently pursued a 6-month internship in Data Analyst at Cognizant.
+Currently, I am working as a professional Data Scientist in Cognizant Technology Solutions, I have extensive knowledge of Python and its libraries, advanced SQL, Statistucs, Data analysis and Virtualization, ML, NLP, MLOps, Azure Cloud.<br>

-#### I am passionate about data science and is keen to pursue a career in this field.
+#### I am passionate about data science.
 My proficiency in Python, including my expertise in object-oriented programming and related skills, makes me a valuable asset to any data science team.
-Additionally, my knowledge of advanced SQL and machine learning algorithms is an added advantage.
-R I am highly analytical and detail-oriented, with a natural curiosity for understanding complex problems and finding innovative solutions.<br>
+Additionally, my knowledge of advanced SQL and machine learning algorithms, understanding of ML life Cycle, experince on Azure ML studio, familiar with MLOps principles is an added advantage.
+I am highly analytical and detail-oriented, with a natural curiosity for understanding complex problems and finding innovative solutions.<br>

 #### Overall, I am a dedicated and hardworking individual who is always striving to expand his knowledge and skills.
-My expertise in automation testing, Python programming, and data science make me a valuable asset to any team.
+My expertise in Python programming, and data science make me a valuable asset to any team.
 I am passionate about using my skills to make a positive impact in the world of data science, and i am eager to take on new challenges and opportunities in this field.<br>
 ---

-- 🔭 I’m currently working on [Real_estate_Gurgaon End-to-End ML project](https://github.com/rjrohan13/Real_estate_gurgaon)
+- 🔭 I’m currently working on [Real_estate_Gurgaon End-to-End ML project]([https://github.com/rjrohan13/Real_estate_gurgaon](https://github.com/rjrohan13/Capstone_project))

-- 🌱 I’m currently learning **ML Algorithms**
+- 🌱 I’m currently learning **Deep Learning**

 - 👯 I’m looking to collaborate on **Data Analysis, AI, ML projects**

-- 💬 Ask me about **python, Data analysis, Data visualization, Statistic, ML algorithm.**
+- 💬 Ask me about **python, Data analysis, Data visualization, Statistic, ML algorithms, Deep Learning, NLP, and latest trends and technologies.**

 - 📫 How to reach me **rohanjamdade1326@gmail.com**